-&lt;sup>62 Specific credit adjustments, additional valuation adjustments, other own funds reductions, IRB shortfall (if calculated at portfolio level, this deduction shall be allocated to each exposure weighted by the exposure value), discount at purchase and partial write-offs.
+&lt;sup>66 Specific credit adjustments, additional valuation adjustments, other own funds reductions, IRB shortfall ( with the absolute value attributable to each non-performing exposure to be determined in line with Art.
+47c (1b, iv) of Regulation (EU) No 575/2013), discount at purchase and partial write-offs.
 Only specific credit risk adjustments, additional valuation adjustments and IRB shortfall are expected to change during the projected period.

-&lt;sup>63 Capped by the minimum coverage requirement at an exposure level.
+&lt;sup>67 Capped by the minimum coverage requirement at an exposure level.